kabachuha/sd-webui-text2video/README.md

 Update 2023-04-13: in-framing/in-painting support: allows to 'animate' an existing pic or even seamlessly loop the videos!

+Update 2023-04-15: **MEGA-UPDATE**: Torch2/xformers optimizations, possible to make 125 frames long video on 12 gbs of VRAM.
+CPU offloading doesn't happen now if keep_pipe_in_vram is checked.

+Update 2023-04-16: WebAPI is available!

 ## Test examples:

 ### ModelScope